mgsx-dev/gdx-gltf/README.md

 ### Mesh limitations

-LibGDX only support signed short indices, a mesh is limited to 32767 vertices.
+Both LibGDX and gdx-gltf supports unsigned short indices : a mesh is then limited to 65535 vertices.
-However, gdx-gltf supports unsigned short indices : a mesh is then limited to 65535 vertices.
+Both signed int and unsigned int indices are not supported (and not supported by all GPUs anyway).

 ### WebGL limitations